Nelluc6/spaceship-titanic/README.md

 * Add the features I created to the test data
 * Predict the target outcome "Transported"
 * Predict outcomes of BDD scenarios and see if they match my expectations and findings from training data

+### Struggles/Bottlenecks
+My main struggle with the ETL pipeline was getting a working DAG using Dagster.

 ## Step 3: Predicting Outcomes and Finalizing